Archdiocese of Besançon: Abbeys founded from the diocese

-The Abbey of Lure (in Haute-Saône) was founded at the beginning of the 7th century by St. Déicole (Deicolus), or Desle, disciple of St. Columbanus; later its abbots were princes of the Holy Empire.
-The Abbey of Beaume les Dames, founded in the 5th century and in which Gontram, King of Burgundy, was buried, was the school where St. Odo, afterwards Abbot of Cluny, studied in the tenth century; at the end of the eighth century there was built near it an abbey for Benedictine nuns, members of the nobility.
-During the French Revolution the superb church of this abbey was laid waste.
-Other saints of the Diocese of Besançon include the hermit St. Aldegrin (10th century).
+The Abbey of Lure (Luthra), (in Haute-Saône, was founded at the beginning of the 7th century by St. Déicole (Deicolus), or Desle, disciple of Columbanus; later its abbots were princes of the Holy Empire.
+The Abbey of Beaume les Dames, founded in the 5th century and in which Gontram, King of Burgundy, was buried, was the school where Odo, afterwards Abbot of Cluny, studied in the tenth century; at the end of the eighth century there was built near it an abbey (Palma) for Benedictine nuns, members of the nobility.
+During the French Revolution the church of this abbey was laid waste.

+Other saints of the Diocese of Besançon include the hermit Aldegrin (10th century).